 The easiest and most efficient time to influence legislation is while it is being formed.
 AKTI has a legislative alert system to monitor new federal and state laws laws that are being considered.
 AKTI also works with lawmakers providing general knife education and information, committee testimony and economic impact data.

 AKTI’s goal is to ensure that any new knife laws do not encroach upon the rights of people to use and carry knives in a responsible manner.
 We also want to be sure that laws passed in haste or fueled by emotion do not make unwitting criminals of otherwise law-abiding citizens.
 AKTI is working state by state, reviewing existing knife laws, introducing amendments that decriminalize responsible knife use.
-We have been successful in several states including CA, FL, SC, AR and TX.
+We have been successful in several states and you can check out more in Highlights of AKTI’s History or Success Stories.

 AKTI works to provide educational information to law enforcement and serve as a resource to help them do their job to protect Americans.
-As the respected industry source of accurate information, we provide technical information about various knives, their properties and uses.
+As the respected industry source of accurate information, we provide technical information about various knives, their properties and uses, as well as knife law information and interpretation.

 AKTI began years ago by focusing on repealing switchblade knife laws in various states.
 We have been instrumental in changing the terminology to Automatic Knives.
 Our goal was to create the validation for the eventual repeal of the Federal Switchblade Act.
-After a slow start, states have begun to repeal their Automatic Knife laws at a fast pace.
-In 2017 alone there were 2 states, Colorado and Michigan, which fully repealed their Automatic knife laws and Illinois made it legal to purchase, carry and sell an automatic knife if you have an FOID card.
-Follow updates on current initiatives here https://www.akti.org/news/
+After a slow start, states began to repeal their Automatic Knife laws at a fast pace.
+You can review auto-open laws in states here.
+We have also successfully introduced federal legislation titled Freedom of Commerce Act.

 We do not have a legal defense fund either for accused individuals or companies and it is not possible for us to keep a staff of attorneys on retainer nationwide.
 If AKTI is contacted by a private attorney representing either an individual member or company member, we will attempt to provide consistent and accurate information to assist.
 We have expert witnesses available as needed.